anxiangbiye1231/HybridGeo/README.md

 ## Usage
 We provide a demo to show how to train and test HybridGeo.
 ### 1. Training
-1. Firstly,  Follow the data processing steps to generate the train and valid parts of the data.
+1. Firstly,  follow the data processing steps to generate the train and valid parts of the data.
 2. Secondly, run train.py using `python train.py`.
 ### 2. Testing
 1. Unzip the preprocessed data from `./data/internal_test.tar.gz`, `./data/test_2013.tar.gz`, `./data/test_2016.tar.gz` and `./data/test_hiq.tar.gz`.